Surviving a Tax Audit: A Comprehensive Guide

 Correspondence Audits

 If you have the information on hand, you simply need to mail it to the IRS agent in question, and this would likely be enough to resolve the audit.
-However, if you do not have the records to substantiate the challenged transactions or made a series of significant errors or outright cheated when filing your tax return, it is important to hire representation to limit the years and additional issues that come under audit and to ensure that the audit stays solely about money and does not morph into criminal tax exposure / prosecution.
-Our skilled dually licensed California Tax Attorneys and CPAs will be able to help you with this.
+However, if you do not have the records to substantiate the challenged transactions or made a series of significant errors or outright cheated when filing your tax return, it is important to hire representation to limit the years and additional issues that come under audit and to ensure that the audit stays solely about money and does not morph into criminal tax exposure/prosecution.
+Our skilled, dually licensed California Tax Attorneys and CPAs will be able to help you with this.

 Office Audits

 Receiving notice of an on-site IRS audit is an extremely stressful communication to receive for the average taxpayer.
 The IRS agent handling your audit will almost certainly interview you extensively regarding the positions taken on your tax returns and your ability to substantiate them.
 Every deposit to any personal or business account you control will be considered taxable income unless you can prove it is not.
 Any claimed deduction will be considered a nondeductible personal expense unless you can prove otherwise.
-You will face civil penalties and even potential criminal tax exposure if you cannot prove that the tax return you filed was substantially correct or be able to convince the auditor any substantial mistakes you made were in good faith and not Badges of Fraud.
+You will face civil penalties and even potential criminal tax exposure if you cannot prove that the tax return you filed was substantially correct or convince the auditor that any substantial mistakes you made were in good faith and not Badges of Fraud.

 Field Audits